demisto/content/Packs/Recorded_Future/Integrations/Recorded_Future/README.md

 <h3 id="important-notes-regarding-risk-lists">Important notes regarding Risk Lists:</h3>
 </div>
 <div class="cl-preview-section">
-<p>The risk list commands are wrapped by the following scripts:<br> <code>RecordedFutureDomainRiskList</code><br> <code>RecordedFutureHashRiskList</code><br> <code>RecordedFutureIPRiskList</code><br> <code>RecordedFutureURLRiskList</code><br> <code>RecordedFutureVulnerabilityRiskList</code><br> Those scripts perform the same functionality and in addition create indicators in Demisto, with the option to specify a threshold and delete the existing indicators - <strong>which will delete ALL the malicious Recorded Future indicators of that type</strong>.</p>
+<p>The risk list commands are wrapped by the following scripts:<br> <code>RecordedFutureDomainRiskList</code><br> <code>RecordedFutureHashRiskList</code><br> <code>RecordedFutureIPRiskList</code><br> <code>RecordedFutureURLRiskList</code><br> <code>RecordedFutureVulnerabilityRiskList</code><br> Those scripts perform the same functionality and in addition create indicators in Cortex XSOAR, with the option to specify a threshold and delete the existing indicators - <strong>which will delete ALL the malicious Recorded Future indicators of that type</strong>.</p>
 </div>
 <div class="cl-preview-section">
 <p>The lists are updated in Recorded Future every hour.
 It is important to refrain from executing the risk list commands and scripts often, as they are costly, API credits wise.
 A good practice will be to schedule a job that executes the scripts once a day or a similar timeframe.
 For more information, see the <a href="https://support.recordedfuture.com/hc/en-us/articles/115010401968-Risk-List-Download-Recommendations" target="_blank" rel="noopener">Recorded Future documentation</a>.</p>
 </div>
 <div class="cl-preview-section">
-<p>The lists contain a large number of indicators, so extracting them into Demisto might take a while.
+<p>The lists contain a large number of indicators, so extracting them into Cortex XSOAR might take a while.
 It is possible to specify a risk rule in order to extract a specific list.</p>
 </div>
 <div class="cl-preview-section">
 <h3 id="important-notes-regarding-alerts">Important notes regarding Alerts:</h3>